abhiramkg2000/BMI-CALCULATOR/README.md

 # BMI calculator
-BMI calculator using tkinter Library in Python
+BMI calculator using Tkinter Library in Python

 BMI is calculated by the formulae,BMI=(weight)/(height*height)